logzio/logzio-okta/README.md

 To ship Okta logs,
-you'll deploy a Docker container to collect the logs and forward them to Logz.io.
+you'll deploy a Docker container to collect the logs and forward them to Logz.io using Logstash.
+You can send logs from multiple Okta tenants and any okta domain.

 #### Configuration